ericness/learning_resources/README.md

     * [Microservice Architecture](https://microservices.io/index.html) is a web site from Chris Richardson which documents microservice patterns.
 He also has a [book](https://www.manning.com/books/microservices-patterns) on the same topic.
+    * [Cloud Design Patterns](https://learn.microsoft.com/en-us/azure/architecture/patterns/) A set of design patterns that are useful for building reliable, scalable, secure applications in the cloud.
+They were compiled by the Microsoft Azure team, but the descriptions are platform agnostic.

 * Data Structures and Algorithms